pingcap/docs-cn/tidb-lightning/troubleshoot-tidb-lightning.md

 See the [Checkpoints control](/tidb-lightning/tidb-lightning-checkpoints.md#checkpoints-control) section for other options.

-### `ResourceTemporarilyUnavailable("Too many open engines …: …")`

-**Cause**: The number of concurrent engine files exceeds the limit specified by `tikv-importer`.
-This could be caused by misconfiguration.
-Additionally, if `tidb-lightning` exited abnormally, an engine file might be left at a dangling open state, which could cause this error as well.

-**Solutions**:

-1. Increase the value of `max-open-engines` setting in `tikv-importer.toml`.
-This value is typically dictated by the available memory.
-This could be calculated by using:

-    Max Memory Usage ≈ `max-open-engines` × `write-buffer-size` × `max-write-buffer-number`

-2. Decrease the value of `table-concurrency` + `index-concurrency` so it is less than `max-open-engines`.

-3. Restart `tikv-importer` to forcefully remove all engine files (default to `./data.import/`).
-This also removes all partially imported tables, which requires TiDB Lightning to clear the outdated checkpoints.

-    ```sh
-    tidb-lightning-ctl --config conf/tidb-lightning.toml --checkpoint-error-destroy=all
-    ```

 ### `cannot guess encoding for input file, please convert to UTF-8 manually`

 **Cause**: TiDB Lightning only recognizes the UTF-8 and GB-18030 encodings for the table schemas.
 This error is emitted if the file isn't in any of these encodings.
 It is also possible that the file has mixed encoding, such as containing a string in UTF-8 and another string in GB-18030, due to historical `ALTER TABLE` executions.